vivitt/dev-training/nailing-planks.md

 # Nailing Planks

 In this exercise, the input consists of two non-empty arrays of N integers, A and B, representing the starting and ending positions of planks.
-There is also a third array of integers, C, representing the positions of nails.
+There is also a third array of integers C representing positions of nails.
 A plank is considered nailed if there exists an element C[i] such that `A[k] ≤ C[i] ≤ B[k]`.
-The goal is to find the minimum number of nails, used in order, that are enough to nail all the planks represented by A and B.
+The goal is to find the minimum number of nails, that used in order are enough to nail all the planks represented by A and B.
+If it is not possible to nail all the planks, the function must return -1.

 ```
 function solution(A, B, C) {